Compare Cheap Travel Insurance Quotes

 - Annual travel cover will be cheaper if you plan on having at least three holidays a year.

-- Some insurance companies are happy to wave a medical excess if you have a European Health Insurance Card.
+- Some insurance companies are happy to waive a medical excess if you have a European Health Insurance Card.

 - Get a policy that charges just one excess per claim.